How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Pruning

 Pruning Smilax Asparagus Fern requires cutting back of the old stems to make room for new growth.
-Trim the dead leaves and branches to keep the fern neat and tidy.
+Trim the dead leaves and branches to keep the plant neat as well as discourage pests and diseases infestations.

 Propagation